 Cosmetic surgery is an investment that most patients agree is totally worth it—there’s no substitute for feeling confident and loving your appearance.
 But what if you are ready to have your procedure (and you finally have vacation days to use for recovery), but your bank account isn’t quite in the same boat?

-The financial aspect of cosmetic surgery is a common concern among patients; because cosmetic procedures are elective, you’ll be paying entirely out of pocket.
+The financial aspect of cosmetic surgery is a common concern among plastic surgery patients in Washington, DC.
+Because cosmetic procedures are elective, you’ll be paying entirely out of pocket.
 But it is possible to fit plastic surgery into most budgets.
 All it takes is some smart strategy and a little patience.

 First things first.
 Don’t bargain on your safety & appearance